carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 * given this result is for continuous data domains, how does it translate to discrete data such as text?
 * how does this insight translate to other modelling paradigms, such as supervised, semi-supervised and self-supervised learning?

-If any of these or related questions are of interest and you would like to collaborate, please free to get in touch (by email, twitter or blue-sky).
+If any of these or related questions are of interest and you would like to collaborate, please free to get in touch (by email, twitter or bluesky).

-Lastly, we welcome any constructive feedback or discussion on this post on blue-sky (@carl-allen.bsky.social - I will pin a link in my profile).
+Lastly, we welcome any constructive feedback or discussion on this post on bluesky (@carl-allen.bsky.social - I will pin a link in my profile).

 Thanks for reading!